In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 Back in 2016, I encountered a technical issue with my blog that appeared only in Google Chrome.

-After fixing the problem, I wanted to preview the changes, but Chrome kept showing the cached version of the page.
-Clearing the browser cache didn’t help.
+After fixing the issue, I tried to preview the changes, but Chrome kept displaying the cached version of the page.
+Clearing the browser cache didnโt resolve the issue.

 When I tried to pay for ads using my primary MasterCard, my account was flagged.
-Facebook disabled my payment options, citing ad policy violations.
+Facebook disabled my payment options, citing violations of its ad policy.

 Since October 2016, my payment methods have remained restricted.
-Despite numerous attempts to resolve the issue, I’ve been unable to get the payment options re-enabled.
+Despite numerous attempts to resolve the issue, Iโve been unable to re-enable the payment options.

 Searching for Answers